My Buyers' Plan

 The price you can afford to pay for a home will depend on several factors, such as:

-• Gross income
+- Gross income

-• The funds you have available for the down payment, closing costs and cash reserves required by the lender
+- The funds you have available for the down payment, closing costs, and cash reserves required by the lender

-• Your debt
+- Your debt

-• Your credit history
+- Your credit history

-• The type of mortgage you select
+- The type of mortgage you select

-• Current interest rates
+- Current interest rates

 Another figure that lenders use to evaluate how much you can afford is the housing expense-to-income ratio.
-It is determined by calculating your projected monthly housing expense, which consists of the principal and interest payment, property tax payments and insurance premiums on your new home loan (also known as PITI).
-Each buyer is unique, and a mortgage professional can help you find out just what you can afford.
-Your income and debts will typically play the biggest roles in determining your price range.
+It is determined by calculating your projected monthly housing expense, which consists of the principal and interest payment, property tax payments, and insurance premiums on your new home loan (also known as PITI).

-Check out the Neighborhood
+Check Out the Neighborhood

 How I Can Help